 Although the park is never crowded, for the best experience, I recommend staying overnight.
 Whilst the accommodation is basic, the day-visitors tend to arrive mid-morning and leave mid-afternoon due to the tides, so staying overnight allows you to make the most of the park at its most peaceful.

 Climb Mount Kinabalu

-Your first day is a journey through rainforest, staying the night in the Kinabalu National Park.
-You then leave the rainforest behind to make your way up through the clouds to the basecamp for food and an early night.
-The next morning, it’s a 3am start to make it to the summit (at just over 4,000m) in time for sunrise.
+Your first day is a continuous climb from the Kinabalu National Park's rainforest floor, up through a variety of ecosystems from dipterocarp forest to cloudforest, before reaching basecamp for food and an early night.
+The next morning, it’s a 3am start to make it to the summit (at just over 4,000 m) in time for sunrise.

 It’s not a climb for the faint-hearted, you need a good degree of fitness (at some points you have to pull yourself up by rope), but you’re on top of Borneo when you make it.
 Standing on the summit, above the clouds, is like being on a rugged, lunar landscape with the sparkle of head-lamps of other trekkers trailing down the mountain behind you.